 Rating: 6/5 stars

 Thoughts: Pre-shampoo masks aren't a new concept for me.
 I actually have a few I use regularly, and I find them to be way more effective for keeping my hair in tip-top shape than most normal hair masks that marinate in your hair as the last step before you rinse.
 (More often than not, this leaves my hair weighed down and hinders my goals of volume, bounce, and a residue-free finish.)
 So I love the idea of a super-rejuvenating mask that you apply to damp hair before you shampoo.
 While you might assume that any hydration and repair you've just gifted your hair with would be nixed by the shampoo/conditioner process right after, it's just not the case—especially considering how well the rest of your Prose routine will enhance and complement the TLC from your mask.
-You only have to leave it in for five to 15 minutes pre-wash, but if possible, I like to let it marinate in my hair for at least a half hour.
+You only have to leave it in for five to 15 minutes pre-wash, but if possible, I like to let it marinate in my hair for at least a half-hour.
 The silky-soft finish is just beyond!
-As far as ingredients, my mask is filled with tons of superhero ingredients like argan, sacha yushi, and jojoba oils, plant collagen, lilac, and hyaluronic acid.
+As far as ingredients, my mask is filled with tons of superhero ingredients like argan, sacha yushi, jojoba oils, plant collagen, lilac, and hyaluronic acid.

 Rating: 4.5/5 stars

 Thoughts: I have this very irrational distaste/borderline fear of products that don't lather.
 I know it's important to avoid the ingredients that give that detergent-like ratio of suds (especially considering I color my hair!), but I've just tried too many sulfate-free, no-lather shampoos and cleansing creams that legitimately don't clean my hair.
-You know that dreaded feeling when you've just spent tons of energy washing your hair and then, once it's dried, can still feel those spine-tingling oily patches on the back of your head?
+You know that dreaded feeling when you've just spent tons of energy washing your hair, and then, once it's dried can still feel those spine-tingling oily patches on the back of your head?
 It's one of my biggest pet peeves.
 So until I tried Prose, I'd kind of thrown in the towel and was just using whatever would get my hair the cleanest the fastest.

 Now, the Prose shampoo will lather a little (the brand recommends putting a dollop onto your fingers, splashing on a few drops of water, and scrubbing together to get it going before massaging it into your strands), but I was still crossing my fingers and gritting my teeth as I worked it through my hair in hopes it could actually get the job done.
 (If necessary, you can also rinse and repeat!)
 My shampoo formula is designed to improve the manageability of my hair and give my scalp some TLC, and key actives include professional silicone, jujube bark extract, fermented rice water, and jasmine flower water.
 Lo and behold, as I rinsed it out, I could tell that it felt clean, but not that fake, "squeaky" clean that feels satisfying in the moment but ultimately can strip and dehydrate your strands.
 Sure enough, after just one go-round with the shampoo and once my hair was dry, it was completely clean, fluffy, shiny, and smooth, without a trace of buildup or oil.
 I was shocked and completely ecstatic.
-This is the first sulfate-free shampoo that I've ever deemed as effective as (or more effective than) regular.
+This is the first sulfate-free shampoo that I've ever deemed as effective as (or more effective than) a regular one.

 Rating: 5/5 stars